NSoiffer/MathCAT/docs/helpers.md

 1. warn about missing translations
 2. warn about rules in the `en` that have not been copied to another language (likely due to new rules having been added to English)

-These tools will look for untranslated and translated text so make sure you convert to the key (`t`, 'ct`, or 'ot`) to be capitalized.
+These tools will look for untranslated and translated text.

 ### Braille translators
-If you want support for a new language, you probably need to start from scratch unless the language is similar to an existing braille language.
+If you want support for a new braille language, you probably need to start from scratch unless the language is similar to an existing braille language.
 You will need to create three `.yaml` files in `Rules\Braille\your-braille-language`.
 The should mirror the files that are in the other braille directories:
 1. xxx_Rules.yaml -- where 'xxx' is the name of your new braille language.
 These will contain the rules that translate MathML to braille
 2. unicode.yaml -- this is a translation of the more common braille characters.
 Use `Nemeth\unicode.yaml` as a starting point for the the translation.
 Convert the `t: xxx` into what is appropriate for your language.
 You likely need to delete some logic or maybe add some of your own for characters that might be represented differently based on context.
 For example, in Nemeth, a "," is represented differently if it is part of a number.